Jeep Wrangler (JK): Special editions

-New limited edition trim packages include the Wrangler Dragon edition, which includes a black three-piece hard top, Bronze Satin Gloss paint with Dragon decals, and unique 18 inch wheels and front fascia.
+New limited edition trim packages include the Wrangler Dragon edition, which includes a black three-piece hard top, Bronze Satin Gloss paint with Dragon decals, and unique 18-inch wheels and front fascia.
 Jeep introduced the Polar Edition Wrangler in 2014 which was available in 2-door and 4 door and came in three distinct colors; Hydro Pearl Blue, Billet Silver Metallic, and Bright White.
 In addition to the new colors, the Polar Edition came with options including automatic climate control and heated seats to supplement the black leather seats.
-The Polar Edition has some similarities to the Sahara such as body colored fender flares and also came standard with a body colored hard top.
-The Polar Edition is equipped with a standard Trac-Lok limited slip rear differential and offer an electronic locking rear differential as an option.
+The Polar Edition has some similarities to the Sahara, such as body colored fender flares, and also came standard with a body colored hard top.
+The Polar Edition is equipped with a standard Trac-Lok limited-slip rear differential and offers an electronic locking rear differential as an option.